 We think the key to success, as with any relationship, is open communication.
-Our regular catch ups create a safe space for us to voice our opinions and ask each other questions.
-We often catch up on the phone in the mornings whilst out for a walk or run to bounce ideas and we know that each other are always at the end of the phone line if needed.
+Our regular catch-ups create a safe space for us to voice our opinions and ask each other questions.
+We often catch up on the phone in the mornings whilst out for a walk or run to bounce ideas and we know that each other is always at the end of the phone line if needed.
 We are comfortable challenging each other, but we also ensure that we always agree on a shared way forward.
 We are both fully accountable for any decisions either of us makes at work.

 How do you handle your personal growth?

 We have a joint development plan which we discuss as a pair and with our manager regularly.
-We ensure it aligns to our career aspirations as a role share.
+We ensure it aligns with our career aspirations as a role share.
 We include growth at work as well as outside of work as is evidenced by our promotion at work just over a year ago and our latest exciting project outside of work; The Jobshare Coach.